Significant Disproportionality Frequently Asked Questions (FAQ)

 Why are minimum cell sizes and minimum n-sizes necessary?

 Small changes in small populations can result in large changes in risk ratios.
 These large changes do not necessarily suggest systemic problems causing significant disproportionality.
-Using minimum cell sizes and n-sizes reduces the possibility of districts inappropriately being identified as having significant disproportionality.
+Using minimum cell sizes and n-sizes reduces the possibility of districts and community schools inappropriately being identified as having significant disproportionality.

 Back to Top